masonearles/3DLeafCT/README.md

 Also, see the [3D Leaf Atlas](http://3dleafatlas.org). <br>

-### Segmented images can be used for calculating novel geometric traits
+### Segmented images can be used for calculating novel leaf geometric traits that drive photosynthesis and transpiration

 <br> ![Alt text](imgs_readme/3DRendering_Tortuosity.jpg?raw=true "3D Rendering Tortuosity") <br>